AdobeDocs/experience-platform.en/help/destinations/ui/activate-destinations.md

 >[!IMPORTANT]
 >
->In this step, Real-time CDP checks for data usage policy violations.
+>In this step, Platform checks for data usage policy violations.
 Shown below is an example where a policy is violated.
 You cannot complete the segment activation workflow until you have resolved the violation.
 For information on how to resolve policy violations, see [Policy enforcement](../../rtcdp/privacy/data-governance-overview.md#enforcement) in the data governance documentation section.

 ![data policy violation](../assets/common/data-policy-violation.png)